bewantbe/cerevi/thought/roadmap.md

   - make it rebuild when asked, not always rebuild.
   - done. use docker-compose to start the services.
 * Fixed image tile API - done
+  - Check the returned image is not completely black.
   - tests - done
 * rename 'generate' to 'extract' for these functions: generate_atlas_tile, generate_image_tile